FIAT Project

 Learn more about the Transition to Sustainability lab at the King’s University.

-The lab was formed by Canada Research Chair Dr. Adrian E. Beling in 2022.
-The lab currently hosts a team of three research assistants for the duration of the 2023-2024 academic year (find out more on the team page).
-Team members in the previous year have come from a wide range of disciplinary backgrounds such as psychology, environmental studies, and sociology.
-The lab accepts graduate and undergraduate students from any range of disciplinary backgrounds who display a passion for sustainability research, the ability to think and reason about complex issues surrounding social-ecological sustainability, and a proficiency/background in basic methods of academic research.
+The project was formed by Canada Research Chair Dr. Adrian E. Beling in 2022 under the name CRCT2S.
+Along with Dr. Beling, the FIAT project currently hosts a growing team consisting of undergrad, graduate, and PHD students from The King’s University, The University of Alberta, and abroad (find out more on the team page).
+Past and present team members come from a wide range of disciplinary backgrounds, such as psychology, environmental studies, theology, and sociology.
+The project accepts graduate and undergraduate students from any range of disciplinary backgrounds who display a passion for sustainability research, the ability to think and reason about complex issues surrounding social-ecological sustainability, and a proficiency/background in basic methods of academic research.

 Where?

-The CRC 2TS Lab is a research hub located at The King’s University in Edmonton, AB (Canada).
+The FIAT Project is based out of The King’s University in Edmonton, AB (Canada).
 The King’s University is a Christian institution with a robust liberal arts perspective that underpins its teaching.
 The King’s University values providing its students with opportunities to learn and research alongside faculty experts.
 To learn more about The King’s University, click here.

 Funding

-The research in the CRC T2S Lab is undertaken thanks to funding from the Canada Research Chairs Program and The King’s University, notwithstanding other/additional funding for discrete aspects of specific projects.
+The research undertaken by the FIAT Project is only possible thanks to funding from the Canada Research Chairs Program and The King’s University via STAR Hub, notwithstanding other/additional funding for discrete aspects of specific projects.